Call Us and Speak to a Lemon Law Professional

 Kia Recalls Nearly 380,000 Vehicles for Potential Fire Risk

 Similar to a recent recall by Hyundai, Kia is recalling nearly 380,000 of its vehicles due to potential engine fire risks.
-According to the National Highway Traffic Safety Administration (NHRSA), the following Kia vehicles are included in the recall: Short-Circuited Engines in Kia Vehicles The issue is due to a possible short circuit in the hydraulic electronic......
+According to the National Highway Traffic Safety Administration (NHTSA), the following Kia vehicles are included in the recall: Short-Circuited Engines in Kia Vehicles The issue is due to a possible short circuit in the hydraulic electronic......

 Read More